GigHz Precision AI

 Liver

 Describe a liver lesion with size, arterial enhancement, and washout — Precision AI surfaces the LI-RADS category in the impression, with rationale traceable to the criteria.
-Major and ancillary features mapped automatically.
+Major and ancillary features mapped for your review.

 LR-1 → LR-5 Major features Ancillary features